 TurbSim was written by Bonnie Jonkman at the National Wind Technology Center (NWTC).
-Funding for TurbSim came from the U.S. Department of Energy under contract No. DE-AC36-08-GO28308 to NREL.

 Analysis of coherent events was performed by Neil Kelley, Bonnie Jonkman, and George Scott of the National Wind Technology Center, and Professor Jan Bialasiewicz, and Lisa Redmond of the University of Colorado at Denver.